 - time and skills – such as the exchange of time between people, and personal errand services.

 The review will also look at sectors where there is growth potential, such as fashion, food, and the sharing of personal possessions.

 As described by its terms of reference, the review will:

 - understand the main issues faced by businesses within the sharing economy;

 - investigate the main regulatory and policy issues from the perspective of consumers, sharing economy businesses and established business; and

 - make recommendations on how the sharing economy can reach its potential in the UK.

 The entrepreneur Debbie Wosskow will lead the review, with support from the Business Department.
 The review is expected to be completed by the end of 2014.

-Adrian Bott, Head of Digital Business at Osborne Clarke, comments:
+Adrian Bott, Head of Tech, Media and Comms at Osborne Clarke, comments: